Libertære Socialister

-Libertære Socialister (abbreviated to LS) was a Danish political left-wing organization which was founded on November 8, 2009, at its third initial meeting in Horsens.
-The organisation was working on the political ground of an anti-capitalist, revolutionary and libertarian socialist platform.
-LS had local groups in Copenhagen, Aalborg and Odense and these groups were linked together in a federation, which was described in details the organization's rules.
+Libertære Socialister (abbreviated to LS) was a Danish libertarian socialist political organization which was founded in Horsens on 8 November 2009.
+LS was described by research Chris Holmsted Larsen as "the most important and most visible representative of the anarchist trend in Denmark".

-LS was described as "the most important and most visible representative of the anarchist trend in Denmark".
-LS describe themselves on their website as "a federation of independent local groups that seek to promote the fight for libertarian socialism: a stateless socialist council society based on federalism and direct democracy.".
-LS was an anti-parliamentarist organization and rejected any participation in elections.
-Instead LS advocates and uses the direct-action-methods of mass anarchism and syndicalism: strikes, blockades, occupations, sabotage, work-to-rule, boycotts, slowdown, demonstrations, etc. LS consider the revolutionary general strike and the popular insurrection as the ultimate weapons that can end capitalism and statism and bring about a libertarian socialist society.

-In 2017, after a period of in-activity, LS was dissolved.

 Activities

 The local LS-groups arranged lectures and discussion meetings and get involved in political struggles and movements relating to environment and climate, industrial and social conflicts, anti-racism, anti-militarism, gender politics etc. The organisation had in several cases defended the use of political militancy under certain circumstances.
 During the protests at the UN Climate Change Conference (COP15) in 2009, 913 were arrested in a mass arrest and as part of this maneuver all involved in the LS block in the demonstration were arrested.
 Many of those arrested sued the police for wrongful arrest and at the end of the case the arrests were found to be illegal, and the police were ordered to pay damages.
 At the labor movements May Day meetings in 2013 LS participated in protests against the Social Democrats and the Socialist People's Party and the policy they have led after the change of government in 2011 (In Copenhagen LS played a leading role in these protests).
 During the protests there were claims by both sides of aggressive behaviour from the other side, some of which were later retracted.
 The protests had the effect that speakers from the Social Democrats and SF had to interrupt their speeches ahead of time at the meetings in Copenhagen, Aalborg, Aarhus and other cities.